What is a teaching philosophy? More importantly, why do I need one? In fact, why in the world do I care?

-I believe that everyone should be treated equally, cared for deeply, but have absolutely no emotional attachment to the grading process.
+Everyone should be treated equally and cared for deeply but have absolutely no emotional attachment to the grading process.

 Old school is the way I roll.
 I don’t believe technology is the best thing in the world.
-Yes, I do realize the irony of this, however, technology has done some horrifying things to our students.
+Yes, I realize this irony; however, technology has done some horrifying things to our students.
 It has helped remove the imagination and the creative process.
-It has helped students forget how to be resourceful.
-It has kind of made them lazy.
+Students forgot how to be resourceful.
 Let’s not forget that it creates a huge distraction.

 There.
 I said it.